henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 export GLB_IP=$(kubectl get service global-lb-nginx -o jsonpath='{.status.loadBalancer.ingress[0].ip}') for i in `seq 1 20`; do curl $GLB_IP; done
 ```
-Traffic to the 2 canary pods is being split 50/50.
+Traffic to the two (2) canary pods is being split 50/50.
 This ratio can be controlled by the `weight` field in the ConfigMap we generated earlier.

 Adjust the `weight` fields in the ConfigMap.
 Apply the new configmap and deployment.
 ```